Artezio/ART-TIME/arttime/docker/readme.md

 Art-Time uses [Keycloak](https://www.keycloak.org/) as IDM

-The image is bundled with pre-configured demo Keycloak server

-To switch to external Keycloak server, set the following environment variables:
+The image is bundled with pre-configured Keycloak server for demo purposes only.
+For production use, switch to external Keycloak server using the following environment variables:

 * `KEYCLOAK_SERVER_URL` to `http://<host>:<port>/auth/`, where `host` and `port` are external Keycloak server host and port
 * `KEYCLOAK_CLIENT_ID`